Ethics Information for Members of Boards & Commissions (AS 39.52)

 Aiding a Violation Prohibited (AS 39.52.190)

-Aiding another public officer to violate this chapter is prohibited.
+Aiding another public officer to violate the Ethics Act is prohibited.

 Agency Policies (AS 39.52.920)

 Subject to the Attorney General's review, a board may adopt additional written policies further limiting personal or financial interests of board members.

 DECLARATION OF POTENTIAL VIOLATIONS BY MEMBERS OF BOARDS OR COMMISSIONS (AS 39.52.220)